Caio Collet: 2022

 Collet driving for MP Motorsport during the 2022 Spielberg Formula 3 round.

 Collet was retained by MP Motorsport for the 2022 season, partnering Alexander Smolyar and Kush Maini, stating he aimed to "lead the team" in his sophomore season.
 Collet barely missed reverse pole in Bahrain, but managed to make his way to seventh place.
 His feature race was not so lucky however, as his suspension broke going off-track while avoiding a slow Zane Maloney.
 After qualifying ninth in Imola, Collet claimed the lead of the sprint race early on, but was overtaken on the final lap by Franco Colapinto.
 Moments later, Collet's race came to an abrupt end after being tagged by Isack Hadjar.
 In the feature, Collet gambled on wet tyres on a damp track to take the lead early on, but was forced to pit after the track quickly dried up.
 He eventually finished the race in eleventh place.
 In Barcelona, he broke his duck and scored his first podium of the year, overtaking Juan Manuel Correa with three laps to go.
 He finished seventh in the feature race, where he started.

 Collet qualified fourth in Silverstone.
 After failing to score in the sprint, Collet secured fourth place in the feature race, having lost the final podium position to Oliver Bearman on the penultimate lap.
 After qualifying on reverse pole in Austria, despite being overtaken by Juan Manuel Correa later on the opening lap, he would be back in the lead after Correa's car.
-Still, a first win eluded him once Jak Crawford dispatched him on lap fourteen, yet the Brazilian still finished in a personal best second place.
+Still, a first win eluded him once Jak Crawford dispatched him on lap fourteen, yet Collet still finished in a personal best second place.
 However, in the feature race, after a tight battle with Zane Maloney, Collet took himself out of the race by tagging Jonny Edgar, causing a multi-car collision.
 Collet qualified ninth in Hungary.
 In a wet sprint race, Collet battled with Colapinto for the lead, until a mistake from Colapinto gave Collet the lead.
 He duly stormed off following that, securing his maiden F3 victory by eight seconds.

 Collet took pole for the first time in Spa-Francorchamps.
 After scoring a point in the sprint race, Collet battled with Maloney for the lead on the opening lap, where he went off-track and rejoined unsafely, earning him a five-second penalty.
 He eventually fell to third, and was demoted to sixth place with the penalty applied.
 In Zandvoort, he qualified ninth and in the sprint race, made an electric start to move from fourth to second.
 He later dispatched Correa to take the lead, and his second win.
 In the feature race, he finished sixth, continuing his late resurgence in form.
 In Monza, Collet started second in the sprint race, and managed to finish third after passing Jonny Edgar on the penultimate lap.
 Collet ended the year eighth in the standings collecting 88 points, whilst amassing two wins and five podiums.